Types of Japanese Personal Pronouns with Examples and Audio

 Examples:

-• あなたもそう思う?(anata mo so omou?) – You think so too?
+• Anata mo so omou?– You think so too?

-• 明日あなたの家に行きます。(ashita, anata no ie ni ikimasu.) – I’ll go to your home tomorrow.
+• Ashita, anata no ie ni ikimasu. – I’ll go to your home tomorrow.

 This is a word used only among close relationships or family members.
 Originally, it was a respectful term, but in modern society, it is often perceived as a rough way of speaking.